-A woman who paid for waste to be removed from her property has been fined £549 after it was fly-tipped in Hart.
+A man who paid for waste to be removed from his property has been fined £662 after it was fly-tipped in Hart.

-The Alton resident pleaded guilty to failing in her duty of care to ensure her waste was disposed of legally under Section 34 of the Environmental Protection Act 1990 at Basingstoke Magistrates Court on 13 July.
+The Bracknell resident pleaded guilty to failing in his duty of care to ensure his waste was disposed of legally under Section 34 of the Environmental Protection Act 1990 at Basingstoke Magistrates Court on 21 February.

 If you see fly-tipping taking place, please report this to the Council by calling 01252 622122, giving details of the incident including the location, vehicle registration and description of the person(s).
 If you come across dumped waste, please report it online at fixmystreet.